nhaseley/groupchat-auth-nhaseley-yanaw02/README.md

-# Project Name

-CryptoChat: Implementing Secure Group Communication
+# CryptoChat: Implementing Secure Group Communication

 ## Description

-Our final project aims to create a secure server-client authentication system that supports a 3-person group chat.
-Our goal is to provide users with a platform where they can chat confidently, knowing that their conversations are protected from unwanted access and hiding the group structure from the server.
+Our final project implements a messaging protocol supporting three-person group chats, providing users with a platform where they can chat confidently, knowing that their conversations are protected from the server.
 This effort represents an important step towards enhancing digital privacy in an age where data security is increasingly precarious.

 TODO: add final report link